Dr. Babasaheb Ambedkar: Writings and Speeches Vol. II

 In 1928, Ambedkar submitted two memoranda to the Commission on behalf of the Bahishkrit Hitakarini Sabha, formed to place the grievances of the ‘untouchables’ before the government – these included the education of the ‘depressed classes’ and safeguards for the protection of their interests as a minority.

 Part III: Dr. Ambedkar at the Round Table Conferences

 This part contains Ambedkar’s speeches in the plenary sessions of the First Round Table Conference (November 1930-January 1931) in the Minorities Sub-Committee, where he argued for safeguarding the rights of ‘untouchables’ in the future Constitution of India, and in the sittings of the Franchise Sub-Committee (constituted in 1931) where he advocated for universal adult suffrage.

 During the Second Round Table Conference (September-December 1931), Dr. Ambedkar crossed swords with Mahatma Gandhi on the question of the rights of untouchables.
 Ambedkar was also a member of the Joint Committee on Indian Constitutional Reform and he examined several witnesses on its behalf.
 The ‘evidence’ gathered from this examination is presented in this part.

 First edition compiled and edited by Vasant Moon

 Second edition edited by Hari Narke

 The first edition was published by the Education Department, Government of Maharashtra, on April 14, 1979.
-This is a 2014 reprint by Dr. Ambedkar Foundation, Delhi, an autonomous body under the Ministry of Social Justice and Empowerment.
+This is a 2014 reprint by the Dr. Ambedkar Foundation, Delhi, an autonomous body under the Ministry of Social Justice and Empowerment.